FynnFromme/fryselBot/README.md

     # Token of your bot client
     bot_token = "THE TOKEN OF YOUR BOT"
     ```
-7. Now you can open the Terminal or command promt, change the directory to the source code and run the bot with **`python3 bot.py`**
+7. Now you can open the Terminal or command prompt, change the directory to the source code and run the bot with **`python3 bot.py`**